-Gains on the sale of the units are generally subject to individual or corporate income tax and to trade tax.
+Gains on the sale of the units, or if these are deemed to have been sold for tax purposes, are generally subject to individual or corporate income tax and to trade tax.
 When determining the capital gain for tax purposes, the gain must be reduced by the advance income estimates applied during the holding period.

 If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the capital gains are tax exempt for income tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
 For taxable corporate entities, 80% of the capital gains are generally tax exempt for corporate income tax purposes, and 40% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 30% of the capital gains are tax exempt for corporate income tax purposes, and 15% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets.
+30% of the capital gains are tax exempt for corporate income tax purposes, and 15% for trade tax purposes.
 Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments.